hmortimore69/web-programming-coursework/README.md

 I asked this to help discover a way to introduce pagination.
 I already had an idea of how to implement this, however I came into roadblocks regarding the structure of how to do it without it being clustered and unreadable.
 It introduced me to the idea of offset regarding database queries, and passing a JSON object to track pagination between the front and backend.

+> How can I provide a way for users to download files from the server?

+The immediate response I got was to use Blob.
+However I had to research upon what a blob was - as this was the first time.
+After some research, I learned that a Blob is a data structure that represents immutable raw data.

+During my research, I also discovered an alternative approach using URI encoding—specifically, creating a data: URI.
+This method embeds the entire file content directly into the href attribute of a link by encoding it into a URL-safe format.
+I opted to use this over Blob as the CSV files would not be larger than 2mb, and only be small, easy exports.

 ### Prompts to multi-page form
 For the multi-page form, I used AI to help with uncluttering some of my code.